* Most news cases in Michigan

 Meningitis is an infection of the membranes covering thebrain and spinal cord, and affected patients started showing avariety of symptoms from one to four weeks after theirinjections.

-The company, which was previously the subject of complaints,has suspended its operations while an investigation proceeds andearlier recalled the three lots of the drug.
-It expanded itsrecall on Saturday to all products compounded and distributed atits Framingham facility.
+The company, which was previously the subject of complaints,said it suspended its operations while an investigation proceedsand has recalled the three lots of the drug.

 A compounding pharmacy takes medications frompharmaceuticals manufacturers and makes them into specificdosages and strengths for use by doctors.